Banega's Europa League heroics show he could have been a great - he just didn't want to be | Goal.com

 While he has achieved great things at Sevilla, his modest haul for club and country still feels insufficient given his technical proficiency and laser-sharp passing off both feet, equal to the very best in world football on those special days it all comes together for him.

-The midfielder will be key in Sevilla's attempts to add yet another Europa League triumph to their collection and leave for Saudi Arabia's Al-Shabab on a high but the question will remain, not just whether at 32 he is cutting short his European career prematurely but how much could the lackadaisical playmaker have achieved with just a little more concentration and commitment.
+Banega will be key in Sevilla's attempts to add yet another Europa League triumph to their collection and leave for Saudi Arabia's Al-Shabab on a high but the question will remain: how much could the lackadaisical playmaker have achieved with just a little more concentration and commitment?